Policy last updated

 - substantial attention to The Arts

-- substantial attention to Personal and Social Capability
+- substantial attention to Personal and Social Capability.

-In addition, the VCAA Guidelines for the Foundation Stage require schools to have a learning program that also draws on the curriculum areas of:
+In addition, the VCAA Guidelines for the Foundation Stage require schools to have a learning program that draws on the curriculum areas of:

 - Humanities (History and Geography)